ropensci-archive/roweb2/content/technotes/2017-11-07-magick-knitr.md

 ![fig4](https://i.imgur.com/mi67gjt.gif)

-The magick vignette [source code](https://raw.githubusercontent.com/ropensci/magick/master/vignettes/intro.Rmd) is itself writte in Rmarkdown, so it's great example to see this in action.
+The magick vignette [source code](https://raw.githubusercontent.com/ropensci/magick/master/vignettes/intro.Rmd) is itself written in Rmarkdown, so it's great example to see this in action.
 Try rendering it in RStudio to see how easy it is!

 ## Magick in Shiny Apps

 While we're at it, several people had asked how to use magick images in shiny apps.
-The easiest way is to write the image to a `tempfile()` within the `renderImage()` callback function For example the server part could look like this:
+The easiest way is to write the image to a `tempfile()` within the `renderImage()` callback function.
+For example the server part could look like this:

 ```r
 output$img <- renderImage({